john-factoran/react-redux-ts-ref/README.md

-# Simple bank app that demonstrates react-redux functionality written in typscript,
+# Simple bank app that demonstrates react-redux functionality written in typscript.
 # for REFERENCE PURPOSE ONLY